segalee/adopet-backend/README.md

-Using React hooks and Redux state management.
+Adopet project: Using React hooks and Redux state management.